SQL Patterns

 -- Step 3 (Pattern 8): rank each station within its city per month,

--- and assign revenue quartile across all stations
+-- and assign a revenue quartile across all stations

 with_rank AS (